Rural Kingston Perspectives

 The greatest challenge my family and I face living in Rural Kingston is when we come into urban Kingston.
 Because we are rural we drive cars, and parking is expensive and not easily found in the city of Kingston itself.
 We therefore now travel to smaller communities to...
 Continue reading

-New to rural Kingston
+• New to rural Kingston

-by stonehouse, 8 months ago
+by stonehouse, over 2 years ago

 My partner and I purchased our home in South Frontenac in 2019 as a cottage with a five-year-plan to relocate.
 In May, I found work in Kingston and at the end of August, my partner followed and we can now fully call the Kingston area our home.
 With work and the move, it's been a busy summer so we haven't been able to explore and enjoy the area as much as we would like, but we're looking forward to settling in and becoming part of the community here.